SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 - To delete a node, click the ![](/articles/15_web_services/Graphit/images/trash_bin.png) icon on the node level.
 The node is deleted.
 - To change the node location inside the hierarchy, **click** and **drag** the desired node (using the ![](/articles/15_web_services/Graphit/images/hamburger.png icon) to another location.

+### Assigning Name to a Node

+Every node must be assigned a name in order to appear in the output document.

+If no name is assigned, the node will not appear in the output.
+Node without name may be used for internal purposes.

+To assign name to a node, set your mouse on the left side of the frame created for the node, and write the node name.
+This name will be the tag name, if this node is presented in the output document